dylanirlbeck/content-moderation-lab/_pages/about.md

 and intellectual property.
 These topics are taught primarily through lectures and discussion sections.
 Weekly essays are also assigned to have students think critically about the topics at hand and explicate their perspectives in writing.

-But what became clear to Ryan Cunningham, the professor for CS210, was that students felt a disconnect between the highly-technical content of their core CS classes and the non-technical structure of their lone ethics course.
+But what became clear to Ryan Cunningham, the professor for CS210 (and our mentor), was that students felt a disconnect between the highly-technical content of their core CS classes and the non-technical structure of their lone ethics course.
 In other words, there existed a noticeable gap between CS210 and the rest of the curriculum.
 Ryan sought to remedy this, and over time he introduced two programming-based labs -- in data ethics and security vulnerabilities -- that have, what we are calling, emergent properties.
 Emergent properties are